Topsort/topsort.js/CONTRIBUTING.md

 To install Topsort.js as a contributor, you need to have Bun installed on your machine.
 Follow the instructions on the [Bun website](https://bun.sh/) to install it.

+You will also need [typos][https://github.com/crate-ci/typos] for validating documentation.
+Install it through your package manager (on MacOS: `brew install typos-cli`)

 Clone the repository and install the dependencies:

 ```sh